LA Tech and LSU Health Shreveport partner for a research center

 “These diseases we’re addressing are of critical need right here in NW Louisiana all a result of obesity, heart disease, cancer, loss of tissue resulting from those kinds of things,” said Dr. Les Guice, President of Louisiana Tech University.

-Doctor Guice adds, not only will this be beneficial for patients but will be an economic boom for the area.
+Not only will this be beneficial for patients but will be an economic boom for the area, Dr. Guice adds.

 “This how you begin to attract talent, which is important to us.
 Talented faculty, talented students, and also companies,” said Guice.